Learn About Our Work

 Executive Director

 Dr. Martinez has a PhD in Leadership and change in Food Systems and dual Master’s degrees.
 In addition to education, she brings years of expertise in non-profit and local government.
-She also has a great deal of practical food systems experience from working in restaurants, and as a vegetable and livestock farmer, in both for-profit and social enterprises.
-A former masters cycling champion, and a current masters weightlifting champion, when not working MaryAnn can usually be found in the woods with her dog Sid, or hanging out with family, friends, and pets.
+She also has a great deal of practical food systems experience from working in food hubs, restaurants, and as a vegetable and livestock farmer, in both for-profit and social enterprises.
+A former USA masters cycling and weightlifting champion, when not "directing" at the NLCMC or growing and selling for her cut flower business MaryAnn can usually be found in the woods with her dog Sid, or hanging out with family, friends, and pets.

 Mark Mcquillar